verda-cloud/batch-jobs-example/README.md

 ### GET /health

-A mandatory endpoint to make sure the app is running and is ready to accept a job
+A mandatory endpoint to make sure the app is running and is ready to accept a job.
+Should return a 200 status code, body is ignored.

 **Examples:**